Weather

 Bonaire’s Climate and Weather Overview

 No matter what time of year you visit Bonaire, the tropical climate remains consistent.
-The island is typically warm and humid, with a constant eastward wind blowing throughout most of the year, except for September and October when the wind tends to reduce.
-Bonaire experiences both a dry and wet season, with the wet season occurring between October and December, and the dry season between January and September.
+The island weather is typically warm and humid, with a constant eastward wind blowing most of the year.
+However, in September and October, the wind tends to weaken.
+Bonaire has both a dry and a wet season; the wet season occurs from October to December, while the dry season lasts from January to September.

 Temperature and Sun Protection